sebastianczech/DevOps-Engineer/README.md

   * can be applied to current versions and previous ones
 * S3 object lock:
   * use it to store objects using a write once, read many (WORM) model
+  * can be on individual objects or accross the bucket
   * modes:
     * governance mode - users can't overwrite or delete object version or alter is lock settings unless they have speciall permissions
     * compliance mode - a protected object version can't be overwritte or deleted by any user, including root user